volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 metaDescription: Learn why using props to initialize the state of the component can be considered an antipattern in React.
 shareImage: /img/react-antipatterns-props-in-initial-state.jpg
-teaser: In React, props and state are everywhere - they allow us to pass an information between components and manage the output of the component over time in response to different actions.
-Separate usage of them is perfectly fine, but in some cases they are mixed...
+teaser: In React, props and state are everywhere - they allow us to pass information between components and manage the output of the component over time in response to various actions.
+Using them separately is perfectly fine, but in some cases they are...
 date: 2021-08-22T08:23:43.429Z
 ---
-In React, props and state are everywhere - they allow us to pass an information between components and manage the output of the component over time in response to different actions.
+In React, props and state are everywhere - they allow us to pass information between components and manage the output of the component over time in response to various actions.

-Separate usage of them is perfectly fine, but in some cases they are mixed:
+Using them separately is perfectly fine, but in some cases they are mixed:

 * A state variable can be passed as a prop to the child component: